oracle-livelabs/pts/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

 When you use the Console, you can create full backups or set up automatic incremental backups with a few clicks.
 Similarly, you can view your backups and restore your database using the last known good state, a point-in-time, or SCN (System Change Number).
 You can also create a new database from your backup in an existing or a new DB system.

+Please take a moment to watch the video below, and then afterwards, follow the steps shown.

+[Configure Automatic Backups] (youtube:A258cuNZHfw)

 Estimated Time: 30 minutes

 ### Objectives